gyselroth/node-windows-fsstat/README.md

 But commonly known javascript can not handle 64bit integer, therefore the conversion into an integer can cause inode collisions which can be fatal.
 There is absolutely no reason that inode must be an integer.
 An inode or fileId is just an identifier and can be anything.
-Therefore this module provides besides the attribute "ino" an attribute called "fileid" which is HEX representation (string) of the windows fileId.
+Therefore this module provides besides the attribute "ino" an attribute called "fileid" which is a HEX representation (string) of the windows fileId.

 See node issue [#12115](https://github.com/nodejs/node/issues/12115) for further information.